A Heritage Spanning Three Thousand Years

 13. Mandrolisai DOC

-It is one of Sardinia's most distinctive and least known wines: rustic, honest, with great personality.
+Produced in the heart of Barbagia, around Sorgono, with a traditional blend of Cannonau, Muristellu, and Monica.
+Red or rosé, rustic and honest, with great territorial personality.
 Those who discover it tend to fall in love with it.

 14. Arborea DOC